 The first, pervasive response we tend to both offer and get when we talk about this is to assert that so-called "market interactions" are non-moral, and to reduce ourselves and/or the others affected to roles or titles, such as by telling ourselves 'it's okay to do this, because I'm a salesperson and I want to earn Most Valuable Employee status'.
 As the above quotations, and my own remarks hopefully make clear, this position is morally untenable.
 We are always human, and while treating people as "human resources" (or "bosses", "hands", "pigs", "cockroaches" or "slaves") may be pervasive, such reductionist thinking can never justify our treating others as means.
 Similarly, while we may say that actions have "no moral component", any action that impacts others necessarily has a (subtle) moral dimension, which we must take seriously.

 So let's move on to the second response, which partly overlaps with the former.
-I've gone into this in more detail in other posts, but what it comes down is discounting others' needs either because they have or lack one or more traits that we treat as giving us an excuse to treat their equal needs as less important as our own, or because we are encouraged to do so by the rules or conditions of our employment, so that our own socioeconomic success depends on it (so that we'll be 'punished' if we don't, 'rewarded' if we do, or vice versa).
-And then, on the basis of that meritocratic/bureaucratic assessment, or after suggesting that we 'don't have a choice', allowing ourselves to do something because the other is 'old,' 'black,' 'stupid,' 'Moroccan', and so on (such as signing them up for a service we know they don't need, but that we want them to get), because the sale will help us earn money, promotions, or income stability, or to avoid penury, a lay-off, and so on.
+I've gone into this in more detail elsewhere, but what it comes down is discounting others' needs either by telling ourselves that the other differs from us in a 'relevant' way, so that we may treat their equal needs as unequal to our own; or because we desire or fear the 'punishments' or 'rewards' others will mete out to us by (not) doing so (e.g., we may need the money a job provides, or the stability of having a job, yet the only job we can find is one that involves harming others as one of the terms of employment -- e.g. being a slaughterhouse worker).
+And then, on the basis of that meritocratic/bureaucratic determination that the other is 'inferior', or after telling ourselves that we 'don't have a choice', we allow ourselves to do something because the other is 'old,' 'black,' 'stupid,' 'Moroccan', that we'd never wish on our loved ones (such as signing them up for a service or insurance we know they don't need), because the sale will help us earn money, promotions, or income stability, or to avoid penury, a lay-off, and so on.
 (Note that I'm not saying that it's never legitimate to try to sell anyone anything.
 Just that we should act with integrity, and with equal care for the needs of the person whose life you are hoping to enrich by selling them something as for your own and your employer's needs.)

 Why are we so blind (and hostile) to these questions?
 A second layer.